-The good news is that everyone, even those with a genetic predisposition to greater disc loss or fusion, there are options for slowing down and minimizing disc damage.
-Maintaining a healthy weight, strengthening the core, and learning proper techniques for lifting for work, exercise, or sports will all help.
-If diagnosed with disc degeneration, talk to a doctor, physical therapist about developing a chiropractic prevention treatment plan.
+The good news is that everyone, even those with a genetic predisposition to greater disc loss or fusion, has options for slowing down and minimizing disc damage.
+Maintaining a healthy weight, strengthening the core, and learning proper techniques for lifting for work, exercise, or sports will help.
+If diagnosed with disc degeneration, talk to a doctor or physical therapist about developing a chiropractic prevention treatment plan.
 They’ll be able to develop a program specifically designed to help.

 Human Immune System

-Any organisms that get past the first line of defense, have to face the adaptive system, which is made up of T and B cells.
+Any organisms that get past the first line of defense must face the adaptive system, which consists of T and B cells.
 The adaptive immune system is a learning defense that constantly adapts and evolves to be able to identify changes in pathogens that mutate over time.
 Together, these systems provide a fortified resistance to any long-term survival of infectious agents in the body.
 Healthy lifestyle adjustments can help strengthen and boost these systems working to keep the body safe.

 Mayo Clinic.
 (May 11, 2020.)
 “Packing on pounds during COVID-19 and how to turn it around.” newsnetwork.mayoclinic.org/discussion/packing-on-pounds-during-covid-19-and-how-to-turn-it-around/